PayPal Know Your Customer failure

 About a month ago, things got serious.
 We were restricted again.
 I gave them all our documents, but there was a hitch.
 They didn't accept our address in Hong Kong, saying that we had to enter an address in China.

-One entertaining point was entering my home address and getting an error about an invalid postal code.
+One entertaining point was entering my home address in Taiwan and getting an error about an invalid postal code.
 I had to enter it in a different format, as if I was sending a letter from China.

 I called customer service multiple times to no avail.
 Their compliance team team doesn't talk to customers, and their customer service team has no power to do anything.
 They would say that they had sent messages to the compliance team, but I was still getting an email (or 10) every day telling me that I had to verify the account or it would be shut down.
 I uploaded more documents and got more form emails saying that the address was not in China.
 I asked the compliance team questions, but never got a human response.